amitfin/oref_alert/README.md

 ## Geo Location Entities

 Geo-location entities are created for every active alert in Israel (regardless of the selected areas).
-These entities exist while the corresponding alert is active (10 minutes by default).
+These entities exist while the corresponding alert is active.
 The state of the entity is the distance in kilometers from HA home's coordinate.
 In addition, each entity has the following attributes:
 1. `friendly_name`: alert's area
 2. `latitude`
 3. `longitude`